Oh Chanukah

 Oh Chanukah (also Chanukah, Oh Chanukah) is an English version of the Yiddish Oy Chanukah (חנוכּה אױ חנוכּה Khanike Oy Khanike).
 The English words, while not a translation, are roughly based on the Yiddish.
 "Oy Chanukah" is a traditional Yiddish Chanukah song.
 "Oh Chanukah" is a very popular modern English Chanukah song.
 This upbeat playful children's song has lines about dancing the Horah, playing with dreidels, eating latkes, lighting the candles, and singing happy songs.
 The song was written by Mordkhe (Mark) Rivesman, and first published in Susman Kiselgof's 1912 Lider-Zamlbukh [Song anthology].

 Naming

-According to archives at the University of Pennsylvania Library, "Freedman Jewish Music Archive", alternate names the Yiddish version of song has been recorded under include "Khanike Days, "Khanike Khag Yafe", "Khanike Li Yesh", "Latke Song (Khanike Oy Khanike)", "Yemi Khanike", and "Chanike Oy Chanike."
-Chanukah is and was sometimes written as Khanike as that was the standard transliteration from Yiddish according to the YIVO system.
+According to the Freedman Jewish Music Archive at the University of Pennsylvania Library, alternate names the Yiddish version of song has been recorded under include "Khanike Days", "Khanike Khag Yafe", "Khanike Li Yesh", "Latke Song (Khanike Oy Khanike)", "Yemi Khanike", and "Chanike Oy Chanike".
+'Chanukah' is and was sometimes written as 'Khanike' as that was the standard transliteration from Yiddish according to the YIVO system.